 This same issue was in version 1 of this guideline.
 I asked a friend why it was, included in view of the fact that, for all practical purposes, brick veneer is always attached to the frame structure via ties.
 The answer was that this was reportedly a problem in the College Station – Bryan area.
 I suppose I could make an Aggie joke out of this, but I will just say that it does not pass the reasonableness test in my mind.

 Just to be clear, I have seen situations where you could push on the brick and watch it move.
 My contention is that this is never, or virtually never, due to foundation distortion or movement.
 It is far more likely due to a lack of brick ties.
-If it is due to foundation movement, it can best be repaired by adding brick ties.
+Even if it is due to foundation movement, it can best be repaired by adding brick ties.

 Cracking of concrete foundation elements: